mainmatter/mainmatter.com/blog/_posts/2019-02-15-breethe-breakdown.md

 ![Video of the Breethe PWA](/images/posts/2018-07-24-from-spa-to-pwa/breethe-video.gif)

 The application is [open source](https://github.com/simplabs/breethe-server) and we encourage everyone interested to look through the source for reference.
-The server for this application was implemented using an [Elixir (add link)] umbrella application which will be the focus of this post.
+The server for this application was implemented using an [Elixir](https://elixir-lang.org) umbrella application which will be the focus of this post.
 The client for Breethe was built with
 [Glimmer.js](http://glimmerjs.com), which we discussed in previous posts:
 - [From SPA to PWA](/blog/2018/07/24/from-spa-to-pwa.html)
 - [Building a PWA with Glimmer.js](/blog/2018/07/03/building-a-pwa-with-glimmer-js.html)